-- (i) a minor variation; or - (ii) required to be made to remove any inconsistency or ambiguity or to reflect a change in fact or law; or - (iii) required to be made so as to put into effect any decision of the Council or its Committees, the Monitoring Officer may make such a change.
+- (i) A minor variation; or - Required to be made to remove any inconsistency or ambiguity or to reflect a change in fact or law; or - (iii) Required to be made so as to put into effect any decision of the Council or its committees or the Executive, in which case the Monitoring Officer may make such a change.
 Any such change made by the Monitoring Officer shall come into force with immediate effect.

-14.3.3 Legislative Changes
+14.3.3 Legislative Change

 - (i) Any part of the Constitution may be amended by the Monitoring Officer where such amendment is required to be made so as to comply with any legislative provision. - (ii) Such amendments shall take effect when the Monitoring Officer so decides or the legislation where relevant so provides.
-Such changes shall be reported to the next available Council meeting for noting.
+Such changes shall be reported to the next Council meeting.